 For the Whipped Cream

-The dough can be prepared, but do not brush with egg white and sugar up to 12 hours ahead of time.
+- The biscuit dough can be prepared ahead of time.
+Cut it out using a biscuit cutter, but do not brush with egg white and sugar up to 12 hours ahead of time.
 Just set the dough in the fridge, covered with a towel.

 REMEMBER TO SUBSCRIBE TO our FREE Oh Sweet Basil NEWSLETTER AND RECEIVE EASY RECIPES DELIVERED INTO YOUR INBOX EVERY DAY!